Ebernhahn: Church’s history

 In 1871, the first chapel was built in Ebernhahn.
 This was forsaken in 1911 for the new church, Maria Empfängnis.
 The church was expanded in 1958 and finished in 1968 with the belfry that it has today, which replaced the earlier onion-domed tower.
 In 1978, the interior was renovated.
 In 1997 extensive work was done on the church's exterior.
 Moreover, the rectory and sacristy were remodelled.
 In 2006 came a radical renovation and remodelling of the church's interior.
 A decisive architectural feature resulting from this is the shifting of the altar from the sanctuary forwards to the centre of a half-circle consisting of four segments, made out of old pews.
 On 4 November 2006, the new altar, whose capstone was made from the old altar, was consecrated by Abbot emeritus Dr. Thomas Denter.

 Patron’s festival and church consecration

 The parish patron's festival is on 8 December, the “high festival of the Mother of God conceived without original sin”.
 The church consecration festival is celebrated each year on the first Sunday in May.

-Community council
+municipality council

 The council is made up of 17 council members, including the extraofficial mayor (Bürgermeister), who were elected in a municipal election on 7 June 2009.